GM Sugar Beet Research Leaves Wildlife Short of Grub

 The choices offered by GM sugar beet cropping appears to offer farmland birds three options: insufficient food through out the year, early season food or autumn food.
 This is bad news for resident birds which need food all year round.
 Brooms Barn’s proposal makes sugar beet more complicated and they neglect to tell us how growing regimes will be monitored and enforced and crucially who will pay for these essential requirements.
 We doubt that this last ditch attempt to save GM sugar beet will have much credibility with regulators or farmers.

-May M (et al) “Management of genetically modified herbicide tolerant sugar beet for spring and autumn environmental benefit”, Proc.
+Notes May M (et al) “Management of genetically modified herbicide tolerant sugar beet for spring and autumn environmental benefit”, Proc.
 R. Soc.
 B., 19 January 2005.